 - We have to pick something

 - Pick best domain language

 - o Python

-- But not "Pythonic"
+- o But not "Pythonic"

-- I try to write generic pseudo-code

-- o If you know Java or C or R, etc. you should be fine.

 Warning!
-Warning!
+Warning

 Several of the packages we are using are very prone to throw warnings about the JVM or some python dependency.

 We've stamped most of them out, but don't panic if a warning pops up here or there.